-A. Develop and implement a plan for sustaining and supporting a consistent statewide approach to family engagement and kinship care
+A. Develop and implement a plan for sustaining and supporting a consistent statewide approach to family engagement and kinship care.

 - 1. Train selected service providers and state/regional staff on strategies for engagement on a regional basis.
 Completed - 2.
-Implement a plan for regional staff to provide training and technical assistance to LDSS on family engagement strategies Completed - 3.
+Implement a plan for regional staff to provide training and technical assistance to LDSS on family engagement strategies Completed. - 3.
 Survey selected programs to determine the level of change in involvement and recommendations for improvements.
 Completed - 4.
 Explore the use of CAPTA funds to LDSS to support FPM Completed - 5.
-CPS Regional consultants will utilize reports on FPM found in SafeMeasures® to monitor their use and identify trends Ongoing - 6.
+CPS Regional consultants will utilize reports on FPM found in SafeMeasures® to monitor their use and identify trends Ongoing. - 6.
 Regional consultants will provide consultation to LDSS when identified as not using FPM Ongoing - 7.
 Reinstate reimbursement to LDSS for "qualified" FPMs Ongoing - 8.
-Implement the use of a standardized screening tool for trauma Ongoing
+Implement the use of a standardized screening tool for trauma Ongoing.

-In CY21, there was an 18% increase in the total number of FPM/CFTM.
-Specifically, there were 6,730 FPM and 2.566 CFTM in CY 20; this totaled to 9,296 meetings.
-There were 7.873 FPM and 3,454 CFTM in CY 21; this totaled 11,327 meetings.
+In CY22, there was an 5% increase in the total number of FPM/CFTM.
+Specifically, there were 7,873 FPM and 3,454 CFTM in CY 21; this totaled 11,327 meetings.
+There were 8,558 FPMs and 3,309 CFTMs, for a total of 11,867 meetings.

-B. Examine and amend CPS guidance to determine revisions required to support connections to relatives
+B. Examine and amend CPS guidance to determine revisions required to support connections to relatives.

-- 1. Review guidance around identification and notification of relatives within 30 days of removal and the process to inform them of the right to participate in the care of the child Completed - 2.
+- 1. Review guidance around identification and notification of relatives within 30 days of removal and the process to inform them of the right to participate in the care of the child Completed. - 2.
 Support state collaborations that focus on increasing awareness and training of kin (relatives) as valuable resources in creating permanency options for children who cannot live with their birth parents.
 Completed - 3.
-Increase local capacity for locating absent parents, siblings, other relatives and significant others to engage them in service delivery and establishing permanent, life-long connections by providing the use of Accurint, a web-based search engine that will be available statewide.
+Increase local capacity for locating absent parents, siblings, other relatives, and significant others to engage them in service delivery and establishing permanent, life-long connections by providing the use of Accurint, a web-based search engine that will be available statewide.